Inapplicability of the TVOR Method to USHMM Data Outlier Identification: TVOR Preliminaries and USHMM Dataset

-A common purpose of a histogram --- and the one adopted by \citep{BanEle21} --- is to provide an empirical estimate of the probability distribution generating an underlying random variable.
-Namely, if $k$ samples are taken with a probability distribution $P:[n]\to[0,1]$ on $\{1,\ldots,n\}$, and $h^k(i)$ indicates the number of samples that equal $i$, then by the law of large numbers $h^k(i)/k$ almost surely converges to $P(i)$ as $k\to\infty$, for every $i\in[n]$.
+{The technical approach of TVOR relies on the fact that histograms drawn from the same probability distribution will, informally stated, share similar smoothness.
+To formally encode the notion of smoothness, \mbox{\cite{BanEle21}} proposes measuring a histogram's \textit{discrete total variation} ({DTV}).}

-Naturally, \textit{if histograms are drawn with samples from the same probability distribution}, we can expect that --- after normalizing for their size --- these histograms will be similar.
-Thus, if one histogram in a set is significantly different from the remaining ones, it might not have been generated by the same probability distribution as the rest.
-TVOR is a method to quantify the difference of a particular histogram from a set of histograms.
-It does so by measuring the \textit{discrete total variation} (DTV) of the histogram, and comparing it with the normalized DTVs of the other histograms in the set.
+\begin{definition} A {\em discrete total variation} ({DTV}) of a histogram $h:[n]\to\mathbb{N}_0$ is given by $\|h\|_V=\sum_{i=2}^n |h(i)-h(i-1)|$. \end{definition}

-\begin{definition} A {\em discrete total variation} (DTV) of a histogram $h:[n]\to\mathbb{N}_0$ is given by $\|h\|_V=\sum_{i=2}^n |h(i)-h(i-1)|$. \end{definition}
+{To detect outliers, TVOR then compares the DTV of each histogram with its expected value across the set ${h_1,\ldots,h_n}$, where the expectation is calculated by a best curve fit of the DTV data to a function of form $aN+b\sqrt{N}$.}

-\begin{definition} An {\em expected DTV} for a set of histograms $\{h_1,\ldots,h_k\}$, where $h_i:[n]\to\mathbb{N}_0$, is a function which best fits the set $\{(N_i,\|h_i\|_V)~|~i\in[k]\}$, where $N_i$ is the size of histogram $h_i$. \end{definition}
+\begin{definition} An {\em expected {DTV}} for a set of histograms $\{h_1,\ldots,h_k\}$, where $h_i:[n]\to\mathbb{N}_0$, is a function which best fits the set $\{(N_i,\|h_i\|_V)~|~i\in[k]\}$, where $N_i$ is the size of histogram $i$. \end{definition}

-While \citep{BanEle21} does not explicitly state the metric of best curve fit for the expected DTV, the presented results indicate that the experiments consider a standard least squares fit or a similar metric.
+While \cite{BanEle21} does not seem to explicitly state the metric of best curve fit for the expected {DTV}, the presented results indicate that the experiments consider a standard least squares fit or a similar metric.